 Emit 2000 (1995) and Emit Explorer (1996) are perhaps easier to find on disc, being releases from the North American label Instinct which combine several of the original single CD compilation albums listed here and present them as double sets.
 Emit 0003 (2003) and Emit 0004 (2004) are compilations from the label's second incarnation and if you want the CD versions they are also a bit bit easier to find than the others.
 Emit 0003 is a fantastic release and arguably the label's most accessible compilation, combining the subtlety and intelligence of the best in ambient techno with real humanity and melodic warmth.
 Emit 0004 may be more abstract and less immediately approachable but reveals some incredible depths on repeated listens.

 With the label now gone for good, some of Emit's compilation releases are still available to buy as second-hand CD copies, but they can be very expensive.
-Downloads from fans via filesharing networks are now the only real option for new fans.
+Downloads and shares from fans via filesharing and streaming networks are now the only real alternative for new fans.